ScienceParkStudyGroup/research-data-management-lesson/_episodes/06-preserve-archiving-data.md

 Some differ depending on operating systems.

-__Cross-plaform tools with a GUI: Cyberduck and FileZilla__
+__Cross-platform tools with a GUI: Cyberduck and FileZilla__

 Some filemanagers have a Graphical User Interface (_GUI_) that can be installed on both Windows or Mac OS X operating systems.
-Files can be transferred across the data processing/archiving systems using a GUI filemanager like [Cyberduck](https://cyberduck.io/) or [filezilla](https://filezilla-project.org/).
+Files can be transferred across the data processing/archiving systems using a GUI filemanager like [Cyberduck](https://cyberduck.io/) or [filezilla](https://filezilla-project.org/) _Warning_ Filezilla not yet suitable for cross server transfer.

 __Windows specific (choose one option):__